 Almost all of these accommodation options are open, but staffing is limited so some will not be operating at capacity.
 Most will request – and some will require – that you wear a mask while in common areas, so come prepared.
 If the property offers breakfast service, there will be changes in how it’s served to ensure a high degree of safety.
 Check-in and check-out times may change to allow more time for thorough cleaning between guests.

-National Park Service campgrounds are operating with limited capacity, and all reservations and payments must be made online at recreation.gov.
-Staff will not be on-site to take payments.
+National Park Service campgrounds are open, and reservations and payments must be made online.
 Other area campgrounds are also open but limiting the number of guests.

 Photo: National Park Service campgrounds and private campgrounds are open on the Outer Banks, providing safe socially distant accommodations.

 Outer Banks vacation rentals are welcoming guests.
 Many have instituted no-contact check-ins.
 Later check-in and earlier check-out times may be in place to allow more thorough cleaning between guests.
-Companies are urging renters to bring essential supplies with them such as paper products, cleaning supplies and meats since local grocery stores are often either out or very low in stock in those items.
-Social distancing on the beachfront is required – six feet from other parties.
+Companies are urging renters to bring essential supplies with them such as paper products, cleaning supplies and meats since local grocery stores are often low in stock in those items.
+Social distancing on the beachfront is required – 6 feet from other parties.

-With restrictions still in place limiting indoor gatherings to no more than 10 people and outdoor ones to no more than 25, you can imagine that a lot of the daytime and nighttime events on the Outer Banks have had to either cancel or adapt.
+With restrictions still in place limiting indoor gatherings to no more than 25 people and outdoor ones to no more than 50, you can imagine that a lot of the daytime and nighttime events on the Outer Banks have had to either cancel or adapt.
 But we're all about adapting around here, given our history of hurricanes and flooding events that alter day-to-day life for periods of time.
-Some outdoor events where it's easy to social distance, such as fishing tournaments or kite flying extravaganzas on Jockey's Ridge, are still a go.
+Some outdoor events where it's easy to social distance, such as fishing tournaments and small weddings, are still a go.
 Others, such as concerts or festivals, have had to take a year off.
-Still, there are still events to take part in.
-Some restaurants that have a good-sized outdoor area, are offering live music to entertain their guests.
+But there are still events to take part in.
+Some restaurants that have a good-sized outdoor area are offering live music to entertain their guests.

 Everyone is asked to wear masks, maintain social distance of at least 6 feet apart with people not in your immediate family (even outdoors and at the beach) and wash your hands often.
 State and local protocols change frequently, and Outer Banks This Week will keep you updated.